Tdhtdhtdhtdhtdh: Sound Effects!

 And then

-we got to mention R2D2 because that's where Ben Burt brings in
+we got to mention R2-D2 because that's where Ben Burt brings in

-a big change in the industry is when the synthesizer, especially the Moog, was invented.
-Because not only could you make all sorts of
+a big change in the industry is when the synthesizer, especially the Moog was invented, because not only could you make all sorts of like cool space AG music for soundtracks, you could also make just bleeps and bloops, which is what he did.

-And, you know, you think, all right, that's great.
+And you think, all right, that's great.
 Big deal.

+Yeah, that's it's magic.
 That's the reason Foley artists are still around because you can't, you just can't do that with stock stuff from a sound library.
-Yeah, or you could tell when it's done that way.

 There you go.